dustinlyons/nixos-config/README.md

 >
 > You must run `git add .` first.

+> [!WARNING]
+> You may encounter `error: Unexpected files in /etc, aborting activation` if `nix-darwin` detects it will overwrite
+> an existing `/etc/` file.
+The error will list the files like this:
+>
+> ```
+> The following files have unrecognized content and would be overwritten:
+>
+>   /etc/nix/nix.conf
+>   /etc/bashrc
+>
+> Please check there is nothing critical in these files, rename them by adding .before-nix-darwin to the end, and then try again.
+> ```
+> Backup and move the files out of the way and/or edit your Nix configuration before continuing.

 ### 10. Make changes
 Finally, alter your system with this command:
 ```sh
 nix run .#build-switch
 ```
 > [!WARNING]
-> On MacOS, your `.zshrc` file will be replaced with the [`zsh` configuration](https://github.com/dustinlyons/nixos-config/blob/main/templates/starter/modules/shared/home-manager.nix#L8) from this repository.
-So make some changes here first if you'd like.
+> `~/.zshrc` will be replaced with the [`zsh` configuration](https://github.com/dustinlyons/nixos-config/blob/main/templates/starter/modules/shared/home-manager.nix#L8) from this repository.
+Make edits here first if you'd like.
 ## For NixOS
 This configuration supports both `x86_64` and `aarch64` platforms.